Want your kids to do better than you financially? Want them to keep a budget and invest in their future? Financial education is key.

 Contentment and giving:

-“Mark got a new iPhone, I need one too!”
+“Mark got a new iPhone.
+I need one too!”
 It’s easy to compare ourselves to others, and for pre-teens and teenagers, the pressure is even greater.
-Kids at this age need to learn contentment--being satisfied with what they have rather than trying to keep up with the Joneses.
-Even better, they need to learn to appreciate their blessings.
+Kids at this age need to learn contentment — being satisfied with what they have rather than trying to keep up with the Joneses.
+Even better, they need to learn to appreciate what they do have.
 If they don’t already, kids should understand the benefits of giving back and donating to charity.
 Volunteering or donating items is a good lesson for all of us.

 Looking to check your child’s financial literacy progress?
 Jump$tart Coalition created national standards for educators to set financial literacy goals.
 It’s a good goal for parents too.
 The benchmarks by eighth grade include: